fd4s/fs2-kafka/docs/src/main/mdoc/quick-example.md

 Following is an example showing how to:

-- use `KafkaConsumer.stream` in order to stream records from Kafka,
+- use `KafkaConsumer#records` in order to stream records from Kafka,
 - use `produce` to produce newly created records to Kafka,
 - use `commitBatchWithin` to commit consumed offsets in batches.